Types of Mutations

 Sickle-cell anemia is controlled by gene Hbs.
-Gene for normal haemoglobin is Hbs.
-The heterozygous condition (HbsHbs) is called sickle cell trait.
-The heterozygous individuals are carriers of sickle cell genes and shows signs of mild anaemia as their RBCs become sickle shaped (half moon shaped) in oxygen deficiency, but normal in normal conditions.
+Gene for normal hemoglobin is Hbs.
+The heterozygous condition (HbsHbs) is called the sickle cell trait.
+The heterozygous individuals are carriers of sickle cell genes and show signs of mild anemia as their RBCs become sickle-shaped (half-moon-shaped) in oxygen deficiency, but normal in normal conditions.
 The heterozygotes can be identified by microscopic examination of their blood.

 h) Suppressor mutations